What We Fund

 • Exhibitions, performances and creative productions by artists, musicians, film-makers, writers and theatre groups

-Our London office holds three annual awards meetings, with application deadlines on 31st March, 15th September and 15th December for consideration by our Trustees in May, November and March respectively.
+Our UK office holds three annual awards meetings, with application deadlines on 31st March, 15th September and 15th December for consideration by our Trustees in May, November and March respectively.

-Our Tokyo office also accepts applications originating from Japan, with deadlines at the end of February for a decision in April and the end of September for a decision in October.
+Our Japan office also accepts applications originating from Japan, with deadlines at the end of February for a decision in April and the end of September for a decision in October.

 Applications are accepted for projects in all the fields listed above.
 However, grants are not made for consumables, salaries, and materials, rather they are intended to be used towards activity (such as accommodation, travel, subsistence, exchanges, workshops, etc.).